PamyAnnPatrick/AppleStopWebApp/README.md

 You can use IDE like, visual studio to edit the website pages.
 Even you can just use notepad to edit it.

+Disclaimer: Content in the website are dummy, Please visit the company website for product descriptions.

 # How to run the project